Canon 10D vs Fujifilm GFX 50S

 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 10D and the GFX 50S have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the GFX 50S have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Fujifilm GFX 50S Manual.
+Further information on the features and operation of the 10D and GFX 50S can be found, respectively, in the Canon 10D Manual (free pdf) or the online Fujifilm GFX 50S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Fujifilm GFX 50S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.